 Is customer benefiting from these online furniture sales?
 Then, how?

-Looks like there is a great growth opportunity and a market still awaits more disruption.
+It looks like there is a significant growth opportunity and a market still awaits more disruption.
 The key to all this is – customer satisfaction.
-As long as they keep their customers happy with quality products and service we believe this market has lots to offer.
-There are many other ecommerce stores coming up in this domain and many of them have already made their mark.
+As long as they keep their customers happy with quality products and services, we believe this market has lots to offer.
+Many other eCommerce stores are coming up in this domain, and many of them have already made their mark.